 - Professionals with experience advising investors, such as lawyer or accountant;

-- Institutional investors from the pension sector or other buy-side;
+- Institutional investors from the pension sector or other buy side;

-- Household financial advisers; or
+- Household financial advisors; or

 - Market or academic researchers.

-Weight will be given to individuals with a demonstrated ability to consult with Ontarians to support the Panel’s mandate of consulting with and seeking input from investors and organizations representing investors.
+Weight will be given to individuals with a demonstrated ability to consult with Ontarians to support the Panel’s mandate of consulting with, and seeking input from, investors and organizations representing investors.